 The next successful refresh operation, with Run Date 1/15/2017, needs to backfill the missing 13 days and refresh them.
-It also needs to refresh the previous 9 days because they were not refreshed on the normal schedule.
+It also needs to refresh the previous nine days because they weren't refreshed on the normal schedule.
 In other words, the incremental range is increased from 10 to 22 days.

 The next refresh operation, with Run Date 1/16/2017, takes the opportunity to merge the days in December and the months in the Q4 2016.

 Dataflow incremental refresh and dataset incremental refresh are designed to work in tandem.
 It's acceptable and supported to have an incrementally refreshing entity in a dataflow, fully loaded into a dataset, or a fully loaded entity in dataflow incrementally loaded to a dataset.